Globe

 • the rules related to the psycho-social work environment also will apply to employees working from home.
 Employers should therefore make sure to implement the psychosocial and physical work environment legal requirements into their own home office policies.

 • that the Norwegian Labor Inspection Authority (the Authority) will be given the authority to supervise compliance with home office regulation.
 The Authority will not be allowed to carry out inspections in the employee’s home.
-However, employees working from home will be required prepare documentation that shows that they are compliant with the home office regulations.
+However, employees working from home will be required to prepare documentation that shows that they are compliant with the home office regulations.

-• an exception from the requirement for a working from home written agreement when remote work is ordered or recommended by the government
+• an exception from the requirement for a working from home written agreement when remote work is ordered or recommended by the government.

 Peru